RavKookTorah.org

 "May You spread over us a sukkah of Your peace."

 Why pray for a sukkah, a makeshift booth, of peace?
-Would it not be better to have a 'fortress of peace' — strong, secure, and lasting?
+Would it not be better to have a “fortress of peace” — strong, secure, and lasting?

 Jewish law validates a sukkah even when it has gaping holes, when it is built from little more than two walls, or has large spaces between the walls and the roof.
 Even such a fragile structure still qualifies as a kosher sukkah.
 The same is true regarding peace.
 Peace is so precious, so vital, that even if we are unable to attain complete peace, we should still pursue a partial measure of peace.
 Even an imperfect peace between neighbors, or between an individual and the community, is worthwhile.

-"How great is peace!" proclaimed the Sages (VaYikra Rabbah 9:9).
+“How wonderful is peace!” proclaimed the Sages (VaYikra Rabbah 9:9).
 The value of peace is so great that we pray for it even if it will be like a sukkah — flimsy and temporary, rendered fit only by special laws.

 (Silver from the Land of Israel.
 Adapted from Mo'adei HaRe'iyah p.
 97)